 She spoke of her past dependency on others to read and write for her, and therefore interpret information on her behalf.
 It put her in a potentially vulnerable position, as the meaning of what was conveyed to her by others, or what she intended to convey to others, could be misconstrued, whether deliberately on accidentally.
 At that point, another lady from the same cooperative chimed in, laughing that she can now understand what she’s signing when completing forms.

 Restoude is an unassuming lady with a wise face and gentle, broad smile.
 Her ability to plan and organise has improved significantly, which in turn has benefited her work and home life.
 From writing down orders for her cooperative and expenditure for materials from the market, to writing shopping lists for the home, life can now move forward with greater ease.
 She is now the President of her cooperative and an active participant in local community umudugudu meetings.

 Perhaps the most interesting facet of both of these ladies’ newfound literacy is the fact that whereas before, they were dependent on other people to write text messages and letters for them, they can now do it themselves.
 This has created a more private social space in which to express themselves and engage with others.

 Their relaxed demeanours spoke volumes.
-I was reminded of the African-American abolitiontist, Frederick Douglass, who opined: ‘once you learn to read, you will be forever free’.
+I was reminded of the African-American abolitiontist, Frederick Douglass, who said, “once you learn to read, you will be forever free.”
 While poverty seems dehumanising as it is debilitating, the two women sat in front of me exuded self-worth and held themselves with pride.

 A more literate society can only be a more imaginative, constructive, informed and empowered society.
 As we wound up our conversation, I thought of what I would read to my children that evening, and what possible worlds would open up for them, both now and in the future.